Part-Time, Early Sept. – Nov. 3, 2020

-Since 1991, our two sister organizations – the Fairness Education Fund and the Fairness Campaign (collectively known as the Fairness Campaign) – have been working in Louisville and across Kentucky to build a community with a broad, inclusive vision of the work for social justice.
+Since 1991 the Fairness Campaign has been working in Louisville and across Kentucky to build a community with a broad, inclusive vision of the work for social justice.

 The Fairness Campaign was founded, and remains directed, by these key principles for our work: